prisma/specs/building-for-platforms/Readme.md

 We download and use the binary for the current platform.

-2. Field `additionalTargets` provided with one value and `pinnedTarget` is not provided.
+2. Field `additionalPlatforms` provided with one value and `pinnedPlatform` is not provided.

 ```
 generator photon {
     provider = "photonjs"
-    additionalTargets = ["lambda"]
+    additionalPlatforms = ["lambda"]
 }
 ```

 Please see the "default binary" unresolved question.

-3. Field `additionalTargets` provided with multiple values and `pinnedTarget` is not provided.
+3. Field `additionalPlatforms` provided with multiple values and `pinnedPlatform` is not provided.

 ```
 generator photon {
     provider = "photonjs"
-    additionalTargets = ["lambda", "google-cloud-functions"]
+    additionalPlatforms = ["lambda", "google-cloud-functions"]
 }
 ```

 Use case: When the application is being deployed to multiple cloud platforms.
-In this scenario, we don't want to do runtime heuristics to find the "correct" binary, as this is a fairly advanced use case, we make `pinnedTarget` field required and fail if it is not provided.
+In this scenario, we don't want to do runtime heuristics to find the "correct" binary, as this is a fairly advanced use case, we make `pinnedPlatform` field required and fail if it is not provided.

-4. Field `additionalTargets` provided with one (or multiple) value and `pinnedTarget` is also provided.
+4. Field `additionalPlatforms` provided with one (or multiple) value and `pinnedPlatform` is also provided.

 ```
 generator photon {
     provider = "photonjs"
-    additionalTargets = ["lambda"]
+    additionalPlatforms = ["lambda"]
-    pinnedTarget = env("TARGET") // On local, "mac" and in production, "lambda"
+    pinnedPlatform = env("PLATFORM") // On local, "mac" and in production, "lambda"
 }
 ```

 ```
 generator photon {
     provider = "photonjs"
-    additionalTargets = ["lambda", "google-cloud-functions"]
+    additionalPlatforms = ["lambda", "google-cloud-functions"]
-    pinnedTarget = env("TARGET") // On local, "mac" and in production, "lambda"
+    pinnedPlatform = env("PLATFORM") // On local, "mac" and in production, "lambda"
 }
 ```

-We download the binary for the current platform and additionally we download the binaries specified in `additionalTargets` field.
-We use the `pinnedTarget` field to pin one of the downloaded binaries at runtime.
+We download the binary for the current platform and additionally we download the binaries specified in `additionalPlatforms` field.
+We use the `pinnedPlatform` field to pin one of the downloaded binaries at runtime.

 # Drawbacks

-- We download binaries specified by the `additionalTargets` when bundling the app, this may lead to (with multiple targets) unused binaries being bundled increasing the bundle size.
+- We download binaries specified by the `additionalPlatforms` when bundling the app, this may lead to (with multiple targets) unused binaries being bundled increasing the bundle size.
 This can be resolved by documenting the "bundle ignore" mechanics of various platforms like `.upignore` for `apex/up`.
 Some platforms also respect the `.gitignore` file.

 - We still need some (albeit minimal) configuration before we can deploy to Lambda.
 This might be a non-issue as it is common to write some configuration (to switch the DB to production for example) when deploying.

 # How we teach this

-- In the case of not specifying `additionalTargets` and `pinnedTarget`, we do what we do day and resolve the default binary.
+- In the case of not specifying `additionalPlatforms` and `pinnedPlatform`, we do what we do day and resolve the default binary.

-- In the case of an `additionalTargets` field with one value for the target platform, we rely on runtime check for default binary before using the binary from `additionalTargets`.
-We can inform the users about `pinnedTarget` as a DEBUG log.
+- In the case of an `additionalPlatforms` field with one value for the target platform, we rely on runtime check for default binary before using the binary from `additionalPlatforms`.
+We can inform the users about `pinnedPlatform` as a DEBUG log.

 - We can generate commended code with a link to docs in init flow to make users aware about the deployment workflows